-Summer A: Friday June 13, 2025, 2:00-5:00pm, Florida Gymnasium (located behind Infirmary) (Students should arrive at the event by 1:30pm)

-The course will culminate in an Innovation Academy sponsored event called the Catalyst Showcase where class teams will present prototype solutions to the Catalyst Innovation Challenge.
+Summer B: Friday August 1, 2025, 2:00-5:00pm, Florida Gymnasium (located behind Infirmary) (Students should arrive at the event by 1:30pm) The course will culminate in an Innovation Academy sponsored event called the Catalyst Showcase where class teams will present prototype solutions to the Catalyst Innovation Challenge.
 This is a juried event with selected award winners.
 Attendance at this event is required unless the absence is due to an extenuating conflict approved by course instructor at least 2 weeks prior to the event.
 If a student has a scheduled class during Catalyst, they can request an excuse letter from their instructor to try to be excused from their other class so that they can attend Catalyst.
 It is up to the other instructor's discretion whether the request will be granted.
-If it is not granted, the student will be excused from Catalyst but needs to make sure they have worked to support their team's presentation in other ways.
-Participation in Catalyst is critical.
+If it is not granted, the student will be excused from Catalyst is critical.
 There is the possibility that an unexcused absence at this event will significantly impact the final course grade.

-At the Catalyst Showcase event, all teams will have a 6 ft. table to display their projects.
-At minimum, teams are required to have a refined, complete, working prototype and a professional-looking, well-designed digitally printed poster.
+At the Catalyst Showcase event, all teams will be provided with a 6 ft. table to display their projects.
+At minimum, teams are required to present their idea through a proof of concept with a refined prototype and a professional-looking, well-designed digitally printed poster.
 The poster should measure 24" x 36" and be dry-mounted, spray glued or evenly taped on to a flat piece of foam core.
 Student teams need to bring a stand or something to prop up the poster on the table.
 Students may bring other created or display items for their table that enhance their prototype demonstration and pitch, however, the total amount spent on all the items cannot exceed \$50.00 per person on the team.
 All team members should be prepared with a one-minute form, function, and benefit pitch for their innovation.